The Global Urbanist

 RSS Feed

-How can we reimagine a public space that has been divided by civil war, sectarianism, and capitalist redevelopment?
-Rather than sophisticated urban design, Tanya Gallo argues that allowing public space to retain its indeterminacy, as in the traditional maidans of Arabic and Persian cities, will keep it accessible for all citizens to express their differences democratically.
+How can we reimagine a public space divided by civil war, sectarianism and redevelopment?
+Rather than sophisticated urban design, Tanya Gallo argues that allowing public space to retain its indeterminacy will keep it accessible for all citizens.

 Martyrs' Square was the focal point for the 2005 demonstrations that saw Syria relinquish control of Lebanon.
 How do its citizens now regard this polarising space, and how should placemakers respond?
 Tanya Gallo investigates.